 Cloud ERP Challenges

-As the most alluring factor to choose a cloud ERP is the cost savings, the biggest drawbacks centers on the security of the cloud itself.
+2. Security (or lack thereof) - As the most alluring factor to choose a cloud ERP is the cost savings, the biggest drawbacks center on the security of the cloud itself.
 Your business loses the ability to proactively protect critical information stored in an ERP system that resides on a third-party provider’s cloud.

 This definition takes into account two types of ERP strategies: administrative ERP and operational ERP.